mzazon/awesome-cloud-projects/aws/implementing-enterprise-search-with-opensearch/implementing-enterprise-search-with-opensearch.md

 1. **Create IAM role for OpenSearch Service access**:

    IAM roles provide secure, temporary credential delegation that enables AWS services to interact with each other without hardcoding access keys.
-For OpenSearch Service, proper IAM configuration is essential for security, compliance, and operational excellence.
+For OpenSearch Service, proper IAM configuration is essential for security, compliance, and operational excellence following the [AWS Security Pillar](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/welcome.html).
 This role establishes the security foundation that enables fine-grained access controls and integrates with your existing identity management strategy.

    ```bash
    # Create trust policy for OpenSearch Service